sstaub/Ethernet3/README.md

 ## what's next

-In version 2 there will mDNS, NTP and a large code cleanup
+In version 2 there will mDNS and a large code cleanup

-A new NTP is published https://github.com/sstaub/NTP
+A new NTP library is published https://github.com/sstaub/NTP

 ## New init procedure **!!!**